 Science

 Modern fitting combines foundational formulas with rider-specific context.
-No single method solves everything in isolation.
+No single method solves everything in isolation, which is why the guide library matters.

 LeMond / HamleyKOPSDynamic fit